-If you’ve ever gone on a trip and come home with a camera full of crappy, uninspiring photographs… then please keep reading.
+If you’ve ever gone on a trip and come home with a camera full of terrible, uninspiring photographs… then please keep reading.
 I wrote this article just for you!

 Over the next several minutes I am going to teach you about a simple photo-taking concept called “The Rule Of Thirds” that, if you put it to use, will dramatically improve your travel photos and ensure that you come home from you next travel adventure with a camera full of captivating images.